umasreeram/fraud-detection-page.github.io/README.md

 Thus the odds can be expressed as a linear combination of the predictor variables.
 Logistic regression models the probability of the default class, here the probability of fraud.

-Table X: Listing of Logistic Regression hyperparameters tuned
+Table 4: Listing of Logistic Regression hyperparameters tuned

 | Hyperparameters  | Impact on model | Tuned value |
 | ------------- | ------------- | ------------- |